The Passenger (1975 film): Plot

-Prompted by Robertson's diary entries, Locke flies to Barcelona.
-There he spots his colleague and friend the TV producer Martin, who tries to track Robertson down on behalf of Rachel.
-Locke encounters an architecture student (Maria Schneider), credited only as The Girl, while trying to hide in a Gaudi building, La Pedrera.
-He asks her to fetch his belongings from the hotel so that he won't be seen there by Martin, who is casing the lobby.
-Martin overhears that she is collecting the baggage, and he confronts her outside, requesting that she take him to meet Robertson.
-She suggests that he follow her in a taxi, but by luck she manages to lose him.
-She and Locke leave Barcelona and become lovers on the run.

-Flush with cash from the down payment on the arms he cannot deliver, Locke is nevertheless drawn to keep a meeting scheduled in Robertson's diary.
-His appointed contact, however, does not show up.
-Meanwhile, the men arranging the arms deal are abducted, interrogated and beaten by hitmen operating for the Chadian government.
+In Barcelona, Locke spots Knight, who is trying to find Robertson.
+Locke encounters an architecture student, credited only as 'Girl', while trying to hide in a Gaudi building, the Palau Güell.
+Later (at La Pedrera, another Gaudi building on Paseo de Gracia), Locke asks the girl to fetch his belongings from the hotel so that he will not be seen there by Knight, who is watching the lobby.
+Knight overhears her while she collects her baggage, and speaks to her outside.
+She offers to take him to meet Robertson, suggesting he follow her in a taxi, but she manages to lose him.
+She and Locke leave Barcelona, becoming lovers while on the run.
+Flush with cash from the down payment on undelivered arms, Locke is drawn to keep a meeting scheduled in Robertson's diary.
+His contact does not show up; the men arranging the arms deal are abducted, interrogated, and beaten by hitmen operating for the Chadian government.

-Rachel receives Locke's belongings, returned from Africa.
-Having heard from Martin of his unsuccessful chase of the elusive Robertson, Rachel is shocked as she opens Locke's passport to Robertson's photo pasted inside.
-She heads to Spain to find Locke.
-The hitmen trail her.
-Rachel co-opts the Spanish police in her pursuit, but Locke and The Girl continue to flee.
-Locke eventually sends her away, instructing her to meet him later in Tangiers, after he follows her advice to keep an appointment in the book, that is, to assume that part of Robertson’s identity that believed in a cause.
-She departs by bus for Almería.

-Reaching the Hotel de la Gloria in the Spanish town of Osuna, Locke finds out that The Girl has returned and booked a double room, posing as Mrs. Robertson.
+In London, Rachel receives Locke's belongings from Africa.
+Having heard from Knight of his unsuccessful chase in Barcelona, Rachel is shocked as she opens Locke's passport to find Robertson's photo pasted inside.
+Suspecting the truth, she heads to Spain to find Locke, as the hitmen follow her, thinking they are after Robertson.
+Rachel gets help from the Spanish police in her pursuit, but Locke and the girl continue to elude them.
+With their getaway car damaged, Locke sends the girl away, instructing her to meet him three days later in Tangiers.
+Virtually trapped, Locke checks into a hotel in the Spanish town of Osuna, where he finds that the girl has returned and booked a double room posing as Mrs. Robertson.
 He again tries to persuade her to leave.
-She exits the hotel and dawdles around the dusty square outside.
-The Chadian agents arrive at the hotel, enter, and depart just before the police arrive with Rachel Locke.
-The Girl joins them, and the group enter Locke's room, where they discover that he is dead.
-When asked by the police whether they recognized him, Rachel says that she never knew him, and the Girl says, "Yes."
+She exits the hotel and dawdles around the dusty square outside, wanting to return to him.
+Soon the hitmen arrive at the hotel, departing just before the police arrive with Rachel.
+The girl joins the latter group, who find Locke dead in his room.
+Asked by the police whether they recognize him, Rachel says that she never knew him, but the girl says, "Yes".